Iran threatens world tourism sites, as the US sends more Marines to the Middle East

 The U.S. is deploying three more amphibious assault ships and roughly 2,500 additional Marines to the Middle East, a U.S. official told The Associated Press.
 Two other U.S. officials confirmed that ships were deploying, without saying where they were headed.
 All three spoke on condition of anonymity to discuss sensitive military operations.

-A White House official said President Donald Trump has said he has “no plans” to send troops into Iran, but retains all options.
-The official wasn't authorized to speak to the media and spoke on condition of anonymity.
+President Donald Trump has said he has no plans to send ground forces into Iran but also has asserted that he retains all options.

 U.S. and Israeli leaders say weeks of strikes have decimated Iran’s military.
 In addition to Iran's supreme leader, airstrikes have also killed the head of its Supreme National Security Council and a raft of other top-ranking military and political leaders.